-“You would be camping in Thar desert for the night,” said the manager of the guest house when I asked him about the camel safari in Thar desert.
-I enrolled for camping as the thought of star gazing in the night was too tempting to resist.
+“You would be camping in the Thar desert for the night,” said the manager of the guest house when I asked him about the camel safari in the Thar desert in Jaisalmer.
+I enrolled for camping as the thought of stargazing in the night was too tempting to resist.
 I joined a group of 7 to 8 people later and we started off in the afternoon.

 The hot weather didn’t dampen our spirits.
 These people had already met the last night in another guest house and I was the newbie in the gang.
-We began chatting as the jeep left Jaisalmer city and the journey to the Thar Desert National Park had begun.
+We began chatting as we left Jaisalmer city and the jeep safari in Jaisalmer to the Thar Desert National Park had begun.

 It was a fun ride, and the terrain changed dramatically as we entered the desert area.
 Vegetation was sparse, it suddenly felt hotter, and on either side of the road was a vast stretch of land that was dominated by just two shades of brown – dark and the light, and some green.

 We stopped to take some photographs.
 This was my first time in a desert and a landscape with not many things was something new to me.

 We passed through a few homes, all of them built in a typical traditional Rajasthani style.
 I loved the simple yet elegant design of these homes.